Florida Boating Accident Lawyers

 - Applicable law: The law that applies in a boating accident case will depend upon where the accident took place.
 If the accident occurred close to shore, Florida or federal laws may apply, while accidents that occur further out to sea typically involve maritime law.

 - Available evidence: An experienced boating accident attorney understands the importance of evaluating all available evidence, including photos that other passengers may have taken while on board, witness testimony, and mechanical evaluations.

 Why Choose Gonzalez & Cartwright, P.A. to Protect Your Rights Following a Boating Accident?

 At Gonzalez & Cartwright, P.A., we understand how integral boating is to some members of our community, and we know how boating accidents can occur under a myriad of different conditions and circumstances.
-Our Lake Worth attorneys handle boating accidents caused by:
+Our Florida boating accident lawyers handle boating accidents caused by:

 - Driver negligence, such as operating at an inappropriately high speed, using drugs or alcohol, or failing to pay attention to other vessels on the water.

 - Manufacturing defects, including defective design, construction, or repair.